Year-end tax planning for employers and employees

 - Register for your online Personal Tax Account (PTA).
 This will allow you to view information on tax and NICs deducted from your salary, and your state pension entitlements.
 You can also use your PTA to update contact details and provide information on new benefits or other employment income.

-- The Making Tax Digital programme has meant that HMRC is making more use of data reported by employers to adjust tax codes in-year.
-Check new notices – and HMRC’s underpinning estimates of your total income – carefully to avoid making inadvertent over/under-payments.
+- The Real Time Information and Making Tax Digital programmes have meant that HMRC is making more use of data reported by employers to adjust tax codes in-year.
+Carefully check new notices and HMRC’s underpinning estimates of your total income to avoid making inadvertent over/under-payments.

 - Consider making a payment to your employer as a contribution towards benefits received, to reduce the tax charge.
 These payments must be made before the P11Ds are filed.